OWASP Top 10 for Agentic Applications (ASI Top 10)

 |---|---|---|

-| ASI01 | Agent Goal Hijack | Adversary redirects agent objectives through prompt injection, indirect injection, or manipulated context |
+| ASI01 | Agent Goal Hijack | Adversary redirects agent objectives, planning, or multi-step behavior through prompt injection, deceptive tool output, forged agent messages, or poisoned external data |

-| ASI04 | Supply Chain Compromise | Malicious models, plugins, skills, or tool integrations introduced into agent ecosystems |
+| ASI04 | Agentic Supply Chain Vulnerabilities | Malicious or tampered models, plugins, datasets, MCP/A2A interfaces, or registries enter a runtime-composed “live supply chain” |

-| ASI07 | Insecure Inter-Agent Communication | Agent-to-agent communication lacks authentication, confidentiality, or integrity controls |
+| ASI07 | Insecure Inter-Agent Communication | Agent-to-agent channels lack authentication, integrity, confidentiality, or authorization, enabling interception, spoofing, replay, or downgrade |

 Three categories (ASI07, ASI08, ASI10) represent entirely new risk classes not covered by the LLM Top 10.
+Each category in the primary document carries a “Prevention and Mitigation Guidelines” list; the standards review maps those mitigations to the CMM domains.

 Key Design Concept: “Least Agency”